rosettatype/hyperglot/README_database.md

 pytest
 ```

-To validate, sort, and verify the data integrity of `hyperglot.yaml` and get report of any possible formatting errors run:
+To validate, sort, and verify the data integrity of `hyperglot/data` and get report of any possible formatting errors run:

 ```shell
 hyperglot-validate
 ```

-To save `hyperglot.yaml` sorted alphabetically and pruned by iso keys:
+To save `hyperglot/data` use (this will format, sort and prune the data read in from the individual yaml files):

 ```shell
 hyperglot-save